alinasingh/Python_projects/README.md

 ## Final Conclusion:
-In conclusion, to enhance sales at the pizza store, a strategic marketing plan should prioritize the Classic and Supreme categories, focusing on increasing the quantity of Large Pizzas.
+In conclusion, to enhance pizza store sales, a strategic marketing plan should prioritize the Classic and Supreme categories, focusing on increasing the quantity of large pizzas.
 Additionally, special attention should be given to Thai Chicken Pizza, Barbecue Chicken Pizza, and California Chicken Pizza, as they were the top-selling pizzas in 2015.
 Strengthening promotions and optimizing production for these popular items will drive growth and improve overall sales performance.